NeshHari/XMonad/README.md

 - Ambiguity occurences can be combatted by renaming the namespace of the imported modules using the "as" clause
     - For example, import ModuleA as MA, and calling the required functions/variables by prepending "MA."
 - Avoid mutual recursion (i.e., don't import from each other).
 If required, create a new module.
 More details provided in the Modularisation subsection.
+- Missing signature warnings can be addressed by explicitly defining the variable type or ignoring the warnings during compilation.
+    ```haskell
+    -- to ignore, prepend this at the top of file
+    {-# OPTIONS_GHC -Wno-missing-signatures #-}
+    ```
+    ```haskell
+    -- to address, explicit definition of myVar
+    myVar :: String
+    ```

 # Setup
 ## Haskell Language Server (HLS) With Neovim